To purchase a Wall of Honor Memorial Tile, visit here.

 Sarah "Jeannie" Mastronardi

-We appreciate your opinions, time, talents, and monetary support to the museum and other projects that benefit our legacy and history within the department.
-One of our first projects for the museum was the formation of our Honorary Wall.
+As you enter the museum you will notice the formation of our Honorary Wall.
 This tile project offers a place of remembrance, tribute, legacy, and honor.
 Your name engraved on the wall is the first impression as you enter the Museum.
-Thank you to all that contributed to the Wall.
 All proceeds directly go to improvements and additions to the museum.
 The second Honorary Wall is currently available for your name or the name of one of your MSP heroes, civilian or sworn.
 Applications are available on this website.
+Our plan is to complete the second wall in 2025 and have available for display by our 105th Anniversary.
+Your donation to this project is fully tax deductible under IRS rules under a 501 (c) 3 non-profit organization.

 F/Sgt Jeannie Mastronardi Image